The Dragon: A Living Symbol of Spirit and Strength

 Please follow the route and no photograph inside buildings.

-Museums and Art Show
+Museums and Chinese Garden

 Chinese Consolidated Benevolent Association Museum (Free admission)